nyamekyeannor/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+With `.map` it is a group of data and all of the elements are kept in a key value pair.
+It makes an array and it calls a particular function on all of the elements given in the parent array.
+We usually use this to map each element of an array to another array of values and to concatenate those sub arrays into one large ending array.

+`.reduce` will give us back a single value.
+We use it when we want to reduce the array to one single value to run a function.
+We run this from left to right.
+One thing to also remember about .reduce is the face that it does not alter our original array.

+Example:

+The `.filter` method is used to create a new array that contains a subset of elements of the original array.
+This returns a true or false for each item.
+`.filter` method takes in a callback function as a parameter which is used to test each element of the array.
+This method is really helpful because we do not have to bother ourselves about the old array being changed when using it subsequently.

 2. Explain the difference between a callback and a higher order function.
+ A callback function is a function that we use to pass into another function as an argument and it brings back the outer function to complete a routine or action.
+ A higher order function gets another function as an argument and brings it back as a function to its self.

 3. Explain what a closure is.
+ A closure is gives a function access to an outer functions scope even if the iner function is invoked from a different context.

 4. Describe the four principles of the 'this' keyword.
+The four principles of the 'this' keyword are window global object binding, Implicit binding, new binding and explicit binding.
+ Window global object binding Any global variable will be available as a property of the window object.
+ Implicit Binding gives a function in a object using don notation New binding will create us a new object.
+ Explicit binding will pass in a object as the first parameter during a function call.

 5. Why do we need super() in an extended class?
+We need this because withought it we will not be able to call its parent constructor.
+The super() class is used to call a function on an objects parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.